-- If the PI selects a single value for the angular resolution or a range narrower than 20% around its center value, a range of $\pm 20\%$ around the single or center value specified will be enforced. - If the requested range (after applying the previous rule) does not include the resolution of at least one of the notional configurations, the range will be extended to include the resolution of the closest notional configuration. - If the requested range includes both long-baseline and more compact configurations, only the latter will be considered.
+• If the PI selects a single value for the angular resolution or a range narrower than 20% around its center value, a range of $\pm 20\%$ around the single or center value specified will be enforced.

+- If the requested range (after applying the previous rule) does not include the resolution of at least one of the notional configurations, the range will be extended to include the resolution of the closest notional configuration. - If the requested range includes both long-baseline and more compact configurations, only the latter will be considered.
 An exception is constituted by ToO observations that can be triggered in any configuration if the angular resolution requested by the PI is "any" (see Section 3.2).

-The final range of angular resolutions (i.e., after all the above factors have been considered) that the Observatory will use, and the corresponding set of configurations, are displayed in the Phase 2 SBs in the OT so that they can be reviewed by PIs.
-Users should note that the synthesized beam shape can be elongated, in particular for sources of high or very low declinations (see Section 7.4 of the Technical Handbook for details).
+The final range of angular resolutions (i.e., after all the above factors have been considered) can be viewed via the "Planning and Time Estimate" button in the OT "Control and Performance" panel.
+This range and the associated configurations will also be displayed in the Phase 2 SBs in the OT so that they can be reviewed by PIs.
+Users should note that the synthesized beam shape can be elongated, in particular for sources at high or very low declinations (see Section 7.4 of the Technical Handbook for details).
 For reference, the OT will show the expected 2-D beam dimensions and maximum axial ratio based on observations near transit for a given source.
 Observations away from transit will result in a higher axial ratio than that shown.